JM24/CSCI17_Blog/Lab 2/lab2.md

 ##### Task 10:

-I read through the Conclusiona and completed the Common Attacks room.
+I read through the Conclusion and completed the Common Attacks room.